Marie van der Zyl: Board of Deputies of British Jews

-Van der Zyl was initially a Deputy for the Jewish Lads' and Girls' Brigade.
-She took office as President on 1 June 2018, succeeding Jonathan Arkush, who did not seek re-election.
-She is the second ever woman and fourth lawyer in a row to hold the role.
+Van der Zyl was initially a deputy for the Jewish Lads' and Girls' Brigade.
+She took office as President of the Board of Deputies of British Jews on 1 June 2018, succeeding Jonathan Arkush, who did not seek re-election.
+She was the second ever woman and the fourth lawyer in a row to hold the role.
+She was re-elected in May 2021 and stood down in 2024 at the end of her second term of office.

-Her visits to her grandparents gave her, she says, "a great passion for Israel" and she believes that the Board exists "to promote a sympathetic understanding of Israel."
-She has pledged to "defend Israel’s legitimacy and its centrality to Jewish identity".
+Her visits to her grandparents gave her, she says, "a great passion for Israel" and she has sought "to promote a sympathetic understanding of Israel".
+She has pledged to "defend Israel's legitimacy and its centrality to Jewish identity".
 She is a self-described "fighter" and takes as a compliment the comparison that "the only difference between me and a Rottweiler is that a Rottweiler eventually lets go".

-In 2018, The Jerusalem Post ranked her as the 40th most influential Jew of that year.
+In December 2019, the Board of Deputies invited all general election candidates to sign up to ten commitments in the Board's Jewish manifesto.
+Commenting on the support that had been received, van der Zyl said: "In an increasingly bitter political climate, it is encouraging to see that politicians of all parties can come together to support British Jews."
+A month later, as candidates came forward to contest the vacancy for Labour Party leader, she said that antisemitism "became a matter of great anxiety for the UK's Jews" during Jeremy Corbyn's leadership.

-Van der Zyl was appointed Officer of the Order of the British Empire (OBE) in the 2023 New Year Honours for services to faith and integration.
+During her Board of Deputies presidency she met Pope Francis to improve Jewish-Catholic relations and worked with Justin Welby, the Archbishop of Canterbury, who spoke at a historic landmark event in Bevis Marks Synagogue in 2023.
+She held a number of interfaith seders and worked with other minorities in defending religious practice and in highlighting the plight of the Uyghurs.